dessibelle/logged-in/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.2 =
+* Added setting to allow visitors to access XML-RPC

 = 1.0.1 =
 * Added setting to allow visitors to access feeds